 Don’t take what your visitors say literally.
 Customers are often not fully aware of their own motivations as emotions and cognitive

 short-cuts (e.g. stereotypes and confirmation bias) are often important drivers of our behaviour.
 This is why people will say one thing and do something completely different.
-For this reason it is a good idea to validate insights by looking for supporting evidence (e.g. web analytics) and to use A/B and multivariate testing to measure the real impact on behaviour.
+For this reason it is a good idea to validate insights from Voice of Customer tools by looking for supporting evidence (e.g. web analytics) and to use A/B and multivariate testing to measure the real impact on behaviour.

 1. Bugmuncher: Enables users to report problem &